⚡ HVAC · Durham, NC

 Prices estimated using the NailThePrice Local Cost Model™ — national averages adjusted for Durham's labor rates, cost of living, and material pricing.

-How Much Does Each Part of Heat pump installation Cost?
+How Much Does Each Part of Heat Pump Installation Cost?

 The cost to install a heat pump in Durham ranges from $3,400 to $9,730, with most homeowners paying around $5,640.
 Your actual cost depends on several factors specific to your home and the Durham-Chapel Hill market.